TheWhale01/skyscraperSolver/README.md

 <br>
 order of the digits in the argument: <br>
 1 - checking columns from the top<br>
-2 - checking columns from the bottom
+2 - checking columns from the bottom<br>
-3 - checking rows from the left
+3 - checking rows from the left<br>
-4 - checking row from the right
+4 - checking row from the right<br>
 <br>
 <br>
                1<br>